Fulcrum (newspaper)

 The Fulcrum is the English language student newspaper at the University of Ottawa.
 The paper dates back to 1942 and co-exists on the bilingual campus with La Rotonde, the University of Ottawa's French newspaper.
 The two newspapers are not simply translated copies of the same material, rather, the two are completely separate—and sometimes rivalling—entities.

-The newspaper covers news, arts and culture, and sports information relevant to University of Ottawa students and nearby community, and contains a feature article each week.
-It is published weekly during the school year and less regularly during exam and break periods.
+The newspaper covers news, arts and culture, and sports information relevant to University of Ottawa students and nearby community, online and on their social media.

 The Fulcrum is a member of the Canadian University Press (CUP), and recently hosted NASH 70 (the 70th annual Canadian University Press National Conference) in January, 2008.
 At NASH 71, held in Saskatoon during January 2009, the Fulcrum officially became the sister paper of the Muse at Memorial University.
 At NASH 76, held in Edmonton during January 2014, the Fulcrum won the bid to host NASH 77, titled "ACCESS," in January, 2015.

-The Fulcrum was awarded the Student Publication of the Year in 2019 at NASH 81 hosted by The Gauntlet Publications Society at the University of Calgary.
+The Fulcrum was awarded the Student Publication of the Year in 2019 at NASH 81 hosted by The Gauntlet Publications Society at the University of Calgary for the paper's coverage of the Students' Federation of the University of Ottawa (SFUO) embezzlement scandal.

+The Fulcrum was again awarded the Student Publication of the Year in 2025 at NASH 87 hosted by The Silhouette in part due to the paper's coverage of the pro-Palestinian encampment on Tabaret Lawn.